jere1882/dl-blog/content/blog/prompt-engineering.md

 ### **Chain of Thought Prompts**

-CoT prompting encourages the model to break down complex reasoning into a series of intermediate steps, leading to a more comprehensive and well-structured final output
+Chain of Thought (CoT) prompting encourages the model to break down complex reasoning into a series of intermediate steps, resulting in more thorough and well-structured final outputs.

+A simple way to implement this is by having the LLM explicitly explain its reasoning in the response.
+For example, in a recent application using Gemini 2.5 with structured output, I added a `reasoning` field to the JSON.
+I forced the model to generate this field first, and instructed it to document its thought process step by step—breaking the problem into smaller, logical components before producing the final answer.

 ## Avoid imprecisiseness